Arron9448/Weaviate-Practice/README.md

 # Weaviate-Practice

-Practice using Weaviates Python client to manage a WCS instance of Weaviate for a 'Tiny Jeopardy!' data set.
+Practice using Weaviates Python client to manage a WCS instance of Weaviate for 'Tiny Jeopardy!' data set.

 Goals:
 1. Build a Weaviate vector database